 - uniform hyphenation and capitalization

-This is not a line edit.
+This is not a line or developmental edit.
 I’m not going to tell you how to improve the work, or give you critique statements such as: ‘it would make more sense if she had killed him four pages ago.’
 If I notice content fixes that might help, I will include a note to you when I return the manuscript, but that’s all.

 DO YOU WANT a combination package of more than one type of editing?
 Shoot me a message and we’ll talk!